Veteran’s mic cut during Memorial Day speech as he shares Black origins of holiday

 Kemter said he was disappointed that the organizers silenced two minutes of his 11-minute speech, during which he talked about how former slaves and freed Black men exhumed the remains of more than 200 Union soldiers from a mass grave in Charleston, South Carolina, and gave them a proper burial.

-“This is not the same country I fought for,” said Kemter, who spent 30 years in he Army and served in the Persian Gulf War.
+“This is not the same country I fought for,” said Kemter, who spent 30 years in the Army and served in the Persian Gulf War.

 Copyright 2021 The Associated Press.
 All rights reserved.